b0o/ndbproxy/README.md

 while :; do node --inspect-brk app.js; done
 ```

-To automatically restart your node app and reloc the debugger when your code changes:
+To automatically restart your node app and reload the debugger when your code changes:

 ```sh
 find . -not '(' -path ./node_modules -prune ')' -name '*.js' | entr -rds 'while :; do node --inspect-brk app.js; done'